Exclusive: Britain may need fewer than 10 new regulators post-Brexit - government source

 "Far from the Brexit bonfire of bureaucracy promised by Leave campaigners, new regulators with different rules from those in the EU could cause a real red-tape headache for British businesses," said James McGrory, Executive Director of Open Britain, a cross-party pro-EU campaigning group.

+He told Reuters: "It's not much use transferring responsibilities from Brussels into the UK if we can't decide who will enforce or monitor those rules going forward.
+Ministers need to wake up and realize this is far bigger than some simple cut-and-paste exercise."

+The low estimate for the number new watchdogs suggests officials are looking at ways to push regulatory functions onto existing domestic industry bodies - a move that could also be expensive and disruptive for businesses.

+"Good regulators do not come cheap and ministers need to come clean about the cost to the taxpayer, who were promised a Brexit windfall for our public services like the (National Health Service) instead," McGrory said.

-For example leaving the nearly 900-person European Medicines Agency, which is set to move from its current base in London, would mean Britain would need a standalone UK regulator to decide if drugs are fit for use.
+For example leaving the nearly 900-person European Medicines Agency, which is set to move from its current base in London, could mean its functions would be transferred to the existing standalone UK regulator to decide if drugs are fit for use.

-Since companies must pay fees to have new drugs assessed and separate filings involve extra work, the cost of accessing a British market that accounts for only 2-3 percent of global sales would likely delay the introduction of new medicines into the UK.
+That expansion would likely be expensive, and could also introduce additional costs of doing business that then delay the introduction of new medicines into the UK.

-"Good regulators do not come cheap and ministers need to come clean about the cost to the taxpayer, who were promised a Brexit windfall for our public services like the NHS instead," McGrory said.

-The low estimate for the number new watchdogs suggests officials are looking at ways to push regulatory functions onto existing domestic industry bodies.

 One alternative option would be to seek some form of associate membership of EU bodies.